ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+You’re Still Not a JavaScript Pro If You Don’t Understand the Execution Context - <a href="https://blog.stackademic.com/youre-still-not-a-javascript-pro-if-you-don-t-understand-the-execution-context-a9cdb6825548?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prashant Dhakad`**

+<blockquote>Every JavaScript developer has at some point wondered — how does JavaScript really know what this refers to?
+Or why do variables behave…
+Continue reading on Stackademic »</blockquote>

+<h3>2.
+Why JavaScript Uses Stack + Heap (and Swift language Stores Everything as Value) - <a href="https://medium.com/@vishubommoju/why-javascript-uses-stack-heap-and-swift-language-stores-everything-as-value-449ac5e7e0aa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vishu Bommoju`**

+<blockquote>Ever wondered why JavaScript treats some data types as values and others as references, while Swift seems to store everything as value…
+Continue reading on Medium »</blockquote>

+<h3>3.
+JavaScript Interview Question (Part 9): Understanding Polyfill in JavaScript — and How call()… - <a href="https://javascript.plainenglish.io/javascript-interview-question-part-9-understanding-polyfill-in-javascript-and-how-call-6effa9840a87?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `A. Gupta`**

+<blockquote>In the previous article, we explored how call, apply, and bind help us control what this refers to in JavaScript.
+ Before we dive into…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
+You’re Not a Real JavaScript Developer If You Don’t Understand Closures - <a href="https://medium.com/codetodeploy/youre-not-a-real-javascript-developer-if-you-don-t-understand-closures-07c3491999be?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prashant Dhakad`**

+<blockquote>🔥 Work Remotely With Top Global Teams
+Continue reading on CodeToDeploy »</blockquote>

+<h3>5.
 Debugging the Invisible: My Journey to Building a Reliable JavaScript Error Tracking System - <a href="https://medium.com/@kainatnafees/debugging-the-invisible-my-journey-to-building-a-reliable-javascript-error-tracking-system-a4a07c410fed?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>How I stopped chasing ghost bugs at 2 a.m. and built a robust error tracking pipeline using modern JavaScript, Node.js, and a sprinkle of…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>6.
 7 JavaScript Bugs That Drive Developers Crazy — and How to Actually Fix Them - <a href="https://medium.com/@rizqimulkisrc/7-javascript-bugs-that-drive-developers-crazy-and-how-to-actually-fix-them-099341e245a5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rizqi Mulki`**

 <blockquote>You hit Deploy, sat back, and waited for that sweet green checkmark.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>7.
 Mastering Event-Driven JavaScript: The Day I Finally Understood the Loop That Never Sleeps - <a href="https://javascript.plainenglish.io/mastering-event-driven-javascript-the-day-i-finally-understood-the-loop-that-never-sleeps-702e2e20922e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>The hidden rhythm behind JavaScript’s behavior — and how I learned to dance with it
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
-Mastering Node.js Streams: The Backbone of High-Performance JavaScript Servers - <a href="https://medium.com/@kainatnafees/mastering-node-js-streams-the-backbone-of-high-performance-javascript-servers-96153d1bbb54?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**

-<blockquote>A deep, experience-driven journey into Node.js streams — how I learned to tame data flow, build efficient pipelines, and avoid the memory…
-Continue reading on Medium »</blockquote>

-<h3>5.
-5 Things You (Probably) Don’t Know About LocalStorage — and 3 You Should - <a href="https://medium.com/@ujjawalr/5-things-you-probably-dont-know-about-localstorage-and-3-you-should-4a2b297e17eb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ujjawal Rohra`**

-<blockquote>Because it’s more than just “browser memory” for strings.
-Continue reading on Medium »</blockquote>

-<h3>6.
-JavaScript Interview Question (Part 7): — Mastering call(), apply(), and bind() - <a href="https://javascript.plainenglish.io/javascript-interview-question-part-7-mastering-call-apply-and-bind-9535a438c46f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `A. Gupta`**

-<blockquote>Interviewer: “Can you explain the difference between call, apply, and bind in JavaScript?
-Maybe give an example?”
 Continue reading on JavaScript in Plain English »</blockquote>

 <br/>